pivotal-cf/docs-ops-guide/README.md

 docs-ops-guide
 ==========

-Operator docs for Ops Manager and VMware Tanzu Application Service for VMs.
+Operator docs for Ops Manager v2.6 and earlier.

+**Note**: For Ops Manager v2.7 and later, these docs are located in [docs-ops-manager/opsguide](https://github.com/pivotal-cf/docs-ops-manager/tree/master/opsguide).

 ## Which book repos publish this repo?

-Currently only the [docs-book-pivotalcf](https://github.com/pivotal-cf/docs-partials) repo publishes this repo.
+The [docs-book-pivotalcf](https://github.com/pivotal-cf/docs-partials) repo publishes this repo.

 ## Which branch to use?